 Specification Yes/No/Description

 Site Access

 Accessible path of travel from passenger disembarking area and NO

 parking area to accessible entrance

 Disembarking area at accessible entrance NO

 Surface evenly paved or hard-packed YES

 No ponding of water YES

 Path of Travel

 Path does not require the use of stairs YES

 Path is stable, firm and slip resistant YES

 3 ft wide minimum YES

 Slope maximum 1:20 (5%) and maximum cross pitch is 2% (1:50).
 YES

-Continuous common surface, no changes in level greater than / 2 YES
+Continuous common surface, no changes in level greater than 1⁄2 YES

 inch

 Any objects protruding onto the pathway must be detected by a YES

 person with a visual disability using a cane

 Objects protruding more than 4" from the wall must be within 27" N/A

 of the ground, or higher than 80"

 Curb on the pathway must have curb cuts at drives, parking and NO

 drop-offs

-NOTES

 The path turns to gravel after approximatley 100 feet.
-Access can be e improved by paving the

-The path turns to gravel after approximately 100 feet.
 Access can be improved by paving the trail.
 The trail access from the Ocean Street parking lot (CVS) needs to have an accessible path.